Rock Howard: Appearances

+Fatal Fury games

-Rock makes his first appearance in Fatal Fury 3: Road to the Final Victory, in which it is revealed how he becomes friends with Terry Bogard.
-After Geese falls to his death by refusing Terry's help, Terry adopts Rock, whom he takes care of like his son.
-Rock becomes a playable character in Garou: Mark of the Wolves, having both lived with Terry and studied martial arts under him for ten years.
+Despite making cameos in Fatal Fury 3: Road to the Final Victory as a child friendly with the lead Terry Bogard, Rock is properly introduced as a playable character in Garou: Mark of the Wolves, having both lived with Terry and studied martial arts under him for ten years after Geese Howard's death.
 During this time, a new King of Fighters tournament arose under the name "Maximum Mayhem", which Rock and Terry both decide to compete in.
-By the end of the tournament, Rock finds his final opponent is Kain R. Heinlein, who reveals himself to be both the host and Rock's uncle.
-Kain, aware that Geese Howard's will held presumably valuable secrets but unable to discover them without assistance, wins Rock's aid in working through the document by offering information regarding Rock's mother—whom Kain claimed was still alive.
+By the end of the tournament, Rock finds his final opponent is Kain R. Heinlein, who reveals himself to be both the host and Rock's materinal uncle.
+Kain, aware that Geese Howard's legacy held presumably valuable secrets but unable to access it without assistance, wins Rock's aid in obtaining it by offering information regarding Rock's mother Marie—whom Kain claimed was still alive.
 Terry accepts Rock's decision to become Kain's new partner, with Rock promising to return.
+Memories of Stray Wolves, a twenty-minute featurette serves as a retrospective of the Fatal Fury series, with Terry narrating the events of the games to Rock.

+In Fatal Fury: City of the Wolves, Kain learns that Marie is being held captive by Mr. Big, who demands Geese's legacy as ransom.
+Rock goes to Geese's former right hand, Billy Kane, who reveals that the items in Geese's legacy include the Sacred Scrolls of Jin, cursed relics which he had preserved despite Geese ordering their destruction before his death.
+However, the legacy is stolen by an unknown figure.
+Days later, an invitation is sent out by Franz Stroheim for a new King of Fighters tournament in Second South Town, with the stolen legacy offered as the prize.
+Rock wins the tournament while Kain and Billy retrieve Marie, but an accident during their reunion leaves Marie injured, and Rock's emotions cause him to resonate with the scrolls and become possessed, transforming into Fallen Rock (フォールンロック).
+During the battle, Rock and Billy experience visions revealing that Geese left Marie to hide her and Rock from his enemies, and that he wanted the scrolls destroyed to protect Rock from their curse, which he was vulnerable to due to Geese being distantly descended from the Jin family.
+Rock is restored to normal, and having made peace with his past, he decides to follow his own path.